Porgera Gold Mine: Impact

 The mine has had a large impact on its immediate local area.
-While modern health care and education services have been brought to the valley by the mine, and some members of the community have profited from the mine's presence; alcoholism, lawlessness and illegal mining have all increased.
+Modern health care and education services have been brought to the valley by the mine, and some members of the community have profited from the mine's presence.
+However, alcoholism, lawlessness and illegal mining have all increased.

 In 2022, Canadaland featured journalist Richard Poplak who criticized the mine for providing buildings but not maintenance or staff, analyzing that the modest investment in the local community would not last; Poplak described the community investment as "ghost whok".
 The town of Pogera was described as "hell" and a "dump ground".
 Catherine Coumans of MiningWatch Canada spoke about how mountains of dumped tailings blocked passage between communities and polluted rivers.